Parent's Bill of Rights for Data Privacy and Security

-3. The right to inspect and review the student's education records within 45 days after the day the Bridgehampton UFSD receives a request for access.
+4. Parents have the right to inspect and review the complete contents their child’s education records within 45 days after the day the Bridgehampton UFSD receives a request for access.

 Parents or eligible students should submit to the school principal a written request that identifies the records they wish to inspect.
 The school official will make arrangements for access and notify the parent or eligible student of the time and place where the records may be inspected.

-4. A complete list of all student data elements collected by the State is available for public review at http://www.p12.nysed.gov/irs/data_reporting.html ; or by writing to the Office of P12 Education; New York State Education Department; 89 Washington Avenue; Albany NY 12234
+5. A complete list of all student data elements collected by the State is available for public review at http://nysed.gov.data-privacy-security or by writing to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue; Albany NY 12234

 Parents or eligible students who wish to ask the Bridgehampton School to amend a record should write the school principal, clearly identify the part of the record they want changed, and specify why it should be changed.
 If the school decides not to amend the record as requested by the parent or eligible student, the school will notify the parent or eligible student of the decision and of their right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the parent or eligible student when notified of the right to a hearing.